 To show which trinkets are on display in the museum.
 A decorated perfum bottle.
 Red riding hood.

-The museum is in the center of Grasse, we parked in a carpark, this wasn’t cheap but easy parking in a hilled city.
+The museum is in the center of Grasse, we parked in a carpark, this wasn’t cheap but it was easy parking in a hilled city.

 To show a statue standing outside the museum.
 A perfum seller.
 Gorges du Verdon with kids.